-Where stay in Jervis Bay as a local
+Where to stay in Jervis Bay with A Local

 Experiencing nature was the drive of my solo road trip to Jervis Bay.
 I wanted to walk in national parks, smell the breeze of the ocean, walk barefoot on white sandy beaches, and maybe spot humpback whales.

-I started my road trip from Wollongong, 80 km south of Sydney and drove a rental car for 110 km through beautiful hills and the rural towns of Berry and Nowra.
+I started my road trip from Wollongong, 80 km south of Sydney, and drove a rental car for 110 km through beautiful hills and Berry and Nowra’s rural towns.
 Jervis Bay lies 15 minutes drive from Nowra and stretches along the Jervis Bay National Park and the Booderee National Park with spectacular white sandy beaches and dazzling azure water.

 Experience a welcoming home

-The house I stayed in Jervis Bay was beautifully surrounded by a large garden with old Eucalyptus trees, flowering plants and a patio on the backyard where I had my breakfast in the morning.
+The house I stayed in, Jervis Bay, was beautifully surrounded by a large garden with old Eucalyptus trees, flowering plants and a patio in the backyard where I had my breakfast in the morning.
 At the entrance, a huge Staghorn Fern was hanging gracefully on the wall of the house.

 Enjoying the kindness of your host

-I love to stay with locals because it allows me to enjoy the comfort of a real home in a very personal way.
-It gives me time to learn about my host and for a short time belong to their family environment as if I were a family member.
+I love to use Airbnb to stay with the locals because it allows me to enjoy a real home’s comfort in a very personal way.
+It gives me time to learn about my host and, for a short time, belong to their family environment as if I were a family member.
 Private accommodation is an excellent way for solo travellers to experience the local culture and local food.

-Stay with locals to me means belonging to the family environment and also be prepared to fit into any life situation that occurs.
+Stay with locals means belonging to the family environment and being prepared to fit into any life situation.
 I enjoyed going shopping, cooking local fish and having a fabulous dinner together with my host.